Asterinos1/Dummy-E-Shop/README.md

     ```

 2.  **Wait for Initialization**
-    * Wait approximately 30-60 seconds for Keycloak and Kafka to fully initialize.
+    * Wait for Keycloak and Kafka to fully initialize.
     * You can monitor the status using: `docker-compose logs -f keycloak kafka`

 3.  **Access the Application**